-In addition to these questions, the respondents described more issues and challenges they encountered in their company and are relevant to the context of this study.
+In addition to these questions, the respondents described more issues and challenges they encountered in their company that were relevant to the context of this study.

 Data analysis

-Data were analyzed by compile the data into sections or groups of information, known also as themes ot codes in order to collect consistent phrases, expressions, or ideas that were common among research participants [27].
+Data were analyzed by compiling it into sections or groups of information, also known as themes or codes, in order to collect consistent phrases, expressions, and ideas that were common among research participants [27].
 In order to minimize biases, this evaluation was applied seperately by two researchers of the study and also by a representative of each comapny.

-Case studies findings
+Case study findings

-The section generalizes the replies and intorduces insights derived from all the three cases studies.
-All the companies participating in this survey have already adapted unit testing as a vital part of their development scheme.
-Morevr , the unit testing role is intensifing and the CICD project position the unit testing activities as central to all quality related activities.
+This section summarizes the responses and introduces insights derived from all the cases.
+All three companies participating in this survey had already adapted unit testing as a vital part of their development scheme.
+Morever, the unit testing role is intensifing and the CICD project positions the unit testing activities as central to all activities related to quality .

-Generally, companies are adapting unit testing automation as their main automation engine, and defined it as the classical definition (see section 2.3 using X-unit as their main unit testing tool and environment.
-Test automation is an important factor when addressing testing during CICD project.
-Companies are selecting the testing tools with understanding the need for automation.
-They will not allow X-unit tool that cannot provide a test automation infrastructure.
-But since most of them are aware to the need of component and integration test they may look for additional testing infrastructure to provide with test automation requires for the Full CICD activity.
+Generally, companies adapt unit testing automation as their main automation engine and define it using the classical definition (see Section 2.3) using X-unit as their main unit testing tool and environment.
+Test automation is an important factor when addressing testing during the CICD project.
+Companies select their testing tools by understanding their need for automation.
+They would not use an X-unit tool that cannot provide a test automation infrastructure.
+However, since most of them are aware of the need for component and integration testing, they may look for additional testing infrastructure to fulfill test automation requirement for the full CICD activities.

-Two companies (#1, #2) have maintained additional testing levels internal and external to the agile development cycle, although there is a general tendency to assure their testing level coverage within agile development cycle – this by itself dictate the preservation of expertise within the development team
+Two companies (1 and 2) have maintained additional testing levels internal and external to the Agile development cycle, although there is a general tendency to assure their testing level coverage within the Agile development cycle.
+This by itself illustrates the preservation of expertise within the development team.

-All the companies identified the measurements and the quality goals as their soft spot.
-They all feel the lack of well established criteria for evaluating and plan their activities.
-The leading request addresses the coverage issue – mostly what percentage of the code should be covered during the unit test.
+All the companies identified the measurements and the quality goals as their soft spots.
+They all felt the lack of well-established criteria for evaluating and planning their activities.
+The leading complaint addresses the coverage issue – mostly what percentage of the code should be covered during unit testing.

 Unit testing has become the central quality assurance tool.
-In addition to the easiness and availability to directly employ changes and enhancement (CI/CD) unit testing was described as the almost the only way to produce validation and assurance of quality.
+In addition to the ease and availability to directly employ changes and enhancement, CICD unit testing has been described as the nearly the only way to produce validation and quality assurance.

 Issues raised following the interviews

-Outcomes reveal a relatively mature well managed processes among the three cases.
-Regardless of the different solutions and implementation of CSE projects, we may generalize our impression as follows;
+Outcomes reveal relatively mature well-managed processes among the three companies.
+Regardless of the different solutions and implementation of CSE projects, we may generalize our impressions as follows;

-- The transition to CI Project is a large organizational project which requires management support
+- The transition to CI is a large organizational project which requires management support

-- Automation is a must - without it, no way to perform
+- Automation is a must - without it, there is no way to perform

-- Unit testing is playing an important part for achieving the desired quality, and is becoming an activity done on a daily basis by the programmer.
+- Unit testing plays an important part in achieving the desired quality and is becoming an activity done on a daily basis by programmers.

-- Although the desired formation of the desired infrastructure could be specified, hardly any single tool provides a full solution.
-Each company assemble its own tool selection and integrate all of them.
+- Although the formation of the desired infrastructure could be specified, hardly any single tool provides a full solution.
+Each company assembles its own tool selection and integrates all of them.

 - The responsibility for quality is transferred to development teams.

-- The measurements, tools and standards are not matured.
+- The measurements, tools, and standards are not mature.

-- The economic benefits of the different testing levels is yet to be formalized.
+- The economic benefits of the different testing levels has yet to be formalized.

-- The industry galloping forward without an academic preliminary research.
-Whaereas it is hard to see a theoretical justification and support for the new trends in the academic literature.
+- The industry is galloping forward without enough academic preliminary research.
+It is hard to see a theoretical justification and support for the new trends in the academic literature.